cal-poly-dxhub/streamlit-rag-chatbot-kb/README.md

 3. Wait for sync to complete (5-10 minutes)

 ### 4. Configure environment
-Create a `.env` file with your AWS credentials:
+Modift the `.env` file with your AWS credentials:

 ```env
 AWS_ACCESS_KEY_ID=your_aws_access_key_here